lltfm/openness/README.md

 Openness is a blueprint for customizing and building a personal belief system.
-It is a modular and customizable toolkit for investigating and tinkering with the possibilities that unfold from a belief system, such as Openness itself.
+It is a modular and customizable toolkit for investigating and tinkering with the possibilities that unfold from any belief system, such as Openness itself.

 ## Works